jaredhendrickson13/pfsense-api/README.md

 }
 ```

 If I wanted the endpoint to only return the objects that had their `type` set to `type1` I could add `{"type": "type1"}` to my payload.
-These would return something like this:
+This would return something like this:

 ```json
 {